Wangyawencome/Cross-lingual-sentiment-analysis/Cross-lingual-sentiment-analysis/README.md

 ## Usage

 ### 1. Data Preparation

+You can download the data here(https://clarin-pl.eu/dspace/handle/11321/798).
 Place your datasets in the `data/` directory.
 Preprocess the data using:
 ```bash
 python data/raw/split_data.py
 python data/semantic_similarity_search.py